Rutherford GO Station

 Rutherford GO Station is a train and bus station in the GO Transit network located in Vaughan, Ontario, Canada.
 It is a stop on the Barrie line train service.
 This station was opened in January 2001 to accommodate the growing ridership on the line.
-It is currently going through a redevelopment project which is expected to be completed in 2023.
+It went through a redevelopment project which was completed in 2023.

 History

 This station was opened in January 2001 to accommodate the growing ridership on the Barrie line along with the growing communities surrounding Rutherford GO Station.
 Another reason for the station's presence was due to Maple GO Station's parking congestion prior to Rutherford's opening.

 In May 2017, Metrolinx issued a request for qualification (RFQ) for the redevelopment of the station.
 In November 2017 Infrastructure Ontario issued a request for proposal from EllisDon Infrastructure Transit, Link Rutherford Station, and Steelhead, the three candidates shortlisted from the RFQ process, for the design, construction, and maintenance of the site.
 In December 2018, the contract for the project was awarded to EllisDon Infrastructure Transit and it was announced that construction on the project would start in spring 2019 and finish in 2023.
 The project included the following features: